hug-sch/vse-docs/video_sequencer/preview/header.rst

 Finally, there is the transparent area (1/8 of the image size).
 This is represented by a black color RGB (0,0,0), resulting in a white bar (red on top of green on top of blue) at location 0.

-You can always check the RGB value by selecting the Sample tool (default) and :kbd:`LMB-Click`/ In figure4, you can verify that the RBB value of the red rectangle is indeed (0.8, 0.2, 0.3).
+You can always check the RGB value by selecting the Sample tool (default) and :kbd:`LMB-Click`/ In figure 5, you can verify that the RBB value of the red rectangle is indeed (0.8, 0.2, 0.3).

 Display Channels
 ................